MARTIN M. LOONEY

 MAJORITY LEADER OF THE STATE SENATE

 Senator Bob Duff represents the 25th Senatorial District, which includes Norwalk and Darien.
-Reelected to the State Senate in 2016, he was chosen by his senate colleagues in 2017 to serve a second term as Majority Leader.
-He is also Chair of the Executive and Legislative Nominations Committee and Vice Chair of the Legislative Management Committee.
+Re-elected to the State Senate in 2018, he was chosen by his Senate colleagues in 2015, 2017 and 2019 to serve as Senate Majority Leader.

-Bob has earned a reputation as a consumer advocate.
-As Chair of the legislature's Banking Committee, Bob worked to safeguard Connecticut homeowners from the ravages of predatory lending by creating a package of assistance programs and reforms to reduce the number of home foreclosures in the state.
-Bob's consumer advocacy continued as he went on to Chair the Energy and Technology Committee.
-As Chair, Bob championed two pieces of major energy legislation which taken together implement a new Comprehensive Energy Strategy for Connecticut, restructuring state support for renewable sources of electricity to provide for cheaper, cleaner and more reliable energy for consumers and businesses.
-Additionally, he led passage of an "Electric Supplier Consumers' Bill of Rights" to address consumer complaints about spiking prices, deceptive practices and a lack of disclosure about rate and contract terms in Connecticut's electric supplier market.
+Bob has earned a reputation as a consumer watchdog.
+As Chair of the legislature’s Banking Committee, Bob worked to safeguard Connecticut homeowners from the ravages of predatory lending by creating a package of first-in-the-nation reforms to reduce the number of home foreclosures in the state.
+Bob’s consumer advocacy continued as he went on to Chair the Energy and Technology Committee.
+As Chair, Bob championed two pieces of major energy legislation which taken together implement a new comprehensive energy strategy for Connecticut, restructuring support for renewable sources of electricity to provide for cheaper, cleaner and more reliable energy for consumers and businesses.

-In May 2010, Bob returned to Lynchburg College to deliver the commencement address to the graduating class.
-During the ceremonies, Bob was awarded the degree of Doctorate of Humane Letters from his alma mater.
+In May 2010, Bob returned to Lynchburg College to deliver the commencement address to the graduating class and was awarded the degree of Doctorate of Humane Letters.

-Bob, his wife, Tracey, and their two sons live on Toilsome Avenue in Norwalk.
+Bob, his wife, Tracey, and their two children live on Toilsome Avenue in Norwalk with their rescue dog, Molly.

 LEONARD A. FASANO

-State Senator Len Fasano has proudly served the 34th Senatorial District communities of Durham, East Haven, North Haven, and Wallingford since 2003.
-He became Senate Republican President Pro Tempore in January 2017.
+State Senator Len Fasano has represented the 34th Senate District communities of Durham, East Haven, North Haven and Wallingford since 2003.

-Senator Fasano established an urban affairs initiative within his caucus in 2014 to open up the dialogue between Republican lawmakers and Connecticut cities to enhance educational and economic opportunities.
-He has also proposed plans to reform the state's justice system to reduce recidivism and help people access the tools they need to succeed in all aspects of life.
+Senator Fasano established an urban affairs initiative in 2014 to start a dialogue between Republican lawmakers and Connecticut cities to enhance educational and economic opportunities.
+He has also proposed plans to reform the state’s justice system, to reduce recidivism and help people access the tools they need to succeed.

-As an advocate for children, Sen. Fasano has been named a "Children's Champion" by the Connecticut Early Childhood Alliance and has proposed legislation to reform the state's child welfare agency to better protect, monitor, and support the children in its care.
+An advocate for the most vulnerable, Sen. Fasano has been named a “Children’s Champion” by the Connecticut Early Childhood Alliance and has proposed legislation to reform the state’s child welfare agency to better protect, monitor and support the children in its care.
+He has worked closely with advocates for individuals with disabilities, passing legislation to address the growing needs of individuals on the state’s waitlist for services and legislation to better protect children with disabilities who are suspected or documented victims of abuse and neglect.

-Senator Fasano is the co-creator and was co-chair of the Bipartisan Round Table on Hospitals and Health Care, established in 2014 in partnership with Senate President Martin Looney to help ensure continued access to affordable quality care in Connecticut.
+Senator Fasano is the co-creator of the Bipartisan Round Table on Hospitals and Health Care, established in 2014 in partnership with Senator Martin Looney to help ensure access to affordable quality care in Connecticut.
 Senator Fasano, whose father was a doctor in New Haven, has advocated for legislation that seeks to remedy the problems caused by the rapid consolidation of physician practices in Connecticut and the resulting impacts on health care costs and patient choice.
+He was also successful in passing bipartisan legislation to bring more transparency to medical expenses and to ban “gag clauses” that prevented pharmacists from telling consumers if cheaper prescription drug alternatives were available.

 Senator Fasano has spent all of his life in New Haven and surrounding communities.
-He has three adult children, one grandchild, and currently resides in North Haven with his wife, Jill.
+He has three adult children and two grandchildren.
+He currently resides in North Haven with his wife.

 SPEAKER OF THE HOUSE OF REPRESENTATIVES

-State Representative Joe Aresimowicz was first elected to the Connecticut General Assembly in 2004 to represent the 30th House District, which includes Berlin and Southington, and is currently serving his seventh term.
-On January 4th, 2017, his colleagues elected him Speaker of the House.
+State Representative Joe Aresimowicz was first elected to the Connecticut General Assembly in 2004 to represent the 30th House District, which includes Berlin and Southington, and is currently serving his eighth term in the legislature and second term as Speaker of the House.
 He previously served as House Majority Leader for the 2013-2016 legislative sessions.

 Honorably discharged from the United States Army Reserve, where he served as a combat medic for almost a decade, veterans issues are very important to Joe.
 During his tenure in the legislature, he has served as a long-time member of the Veterans' Affairs Committee.
 He has also served on the Public Safety and Security Committee, the Finance, Revenue, and Bonding Committee, the Commerce Committee, and was vice chair of the Government Administration and Elections Committee.

-During his 13 years as a state representative, Joe has received many awards and accolades.
-The Connecticut High School Coaches Association named him as one of the 2016 Outstanding Coaches of the Year and awarded him with the Joseph J. Fontana Distinguished Service Award.
-He received the 2015 CT Community Providers Association's Community Champion Award for his outstanding leadership in supporting community provider organizations.
-He has been named a Children's Champion by the Connecticut Early Childhood Alliance for three consecutive years for his work to ensure that Connecticut's young children remain a legislative priority.
-He also received the 2014 and 2015 AARP Legislative Achievement Awards for his leadership on retirement savings.
+During his 15 years as a state representative, Joe has received many awards and accolades.
+The Connecticut High School Coaches Association named him an Outstanding Coach of the Year and awarded him with the Joseph J. Fontana Distinguished Service Award.
+He has received the CT Community Providers Association's Community Champion Award for his outstanding leadership in supporting community provider organizations.
+He has been named a Children's Champion by the Connecticut Early Childhood Alliance for his work to ensure that Connecticut's young children remain a legislative priority.
+He has also received multiple AARP Legislative Achievement Awards for his leadership on retirement savings.

 Other organizations that have honored Joe include: the American Legion, the Connecticut State Firefighters Association, the Connecticut Police Chiefs Association, the Coalition for a Safe and Healthy Connecticut, the Connecticut Association of Optometrists, the Connecticut State Medical Society, the Alliance of Connecticut YMCAs, the Connecticut Society of Eye Physicians, the Connecticut River Salmon Association, and the Radiological Society of Connecticut.

 Community and public service are very important to Joe.
 Prior to being elected to the legislature, Joe served three terms on the Berlin Town Council.
-In 2016, he was named the head coach of the Berlin High School Football Team.
-Previously, he was the coach of BHS's Freshman Football Team.
-Joe has also directed Berlin Midget Football for the past 16 years and coached Berlin Little League and the New Britain Rising Stars AAU Basketball Team.
+He currently serves as the head coach of the Berlin High School Football Team and has directed Berlin Midget Football for the past 18 years.

 In addition to serving in the legislature, Joe is the Education Coordinator for the American Federation of State, County, and Municipal Employees Council 4.

 A lifelong Berlin resident, Joe attended public schools in Berlin through high school.
-He and his family reside in Berlin, where his two youngest children, Ryan and Katie, attend Berlin public schools and his oldest son Michael coaches football in Berlin while finishing his criminal justice degree.
+He and his family reside in Berlin, where his two youngest children, Ryan and Katie, attend Berlin public schools and his oldest son Michael coaches football in Berlin.

 MAJORITY LEADER OF THE HOUSE OF REPRESENTATIVES

-Matt Ritter, a lifelong Hartford resident, was first elected in 2010 to the Connecticut General Assembly where he represents the 1st Assembly District in Hartford.
+Rep. Matt Ritter, a lifelong Hartford resident, was first elected in 2010 to the Connecticut General Assembly where he represents the 1st Assembly District in Hartford.
+This is Matt’s second term serving as House Majority Leader.

 Prior to becoming the House Majority Leader, Matt served for two years as the Co-Chair of the Public Health Committee where he worked to pass legislation to help prevent deaths from opioid overdoses, increase hospital fee transparency, and require that more mental health services be covered by the private insurance market.